-KAZAKH PARLIAMENT SPEAKER LABELED THE ELECTIONS A "FARCE" 19 October party and refuse to work as a lawmaker because of election law violations during the Sept.
+KAZAKH PARLIAMENT SPEAKER LABELED THE ELECTIONS A "FARCE" 19 October

+The speaker of Kazakhstan's Parliament resigned on Monday, saying last month's election was manipulated.
+Zharmakhan Tuyakbai said he would leave the main pro-presidential Otan party and refuse to work as a lawmaker because of election law violations during the Sept.
 19 vote, which U.S. and European observers said failed to meet democratic standards.
 "If the election law is violated, that means there is something wrong with society," Tuyakbai told a news conference in the Kazakh commercial capital, Almaty.
 "I don't see how it's possible for me to work in the new Parliament."
 The Otan party backs President Nursultan Nazarbayev, a former Communist boss who has drawn criticism in recent years for backtracking on democratic reforms that he allowed in the early 1990s.
 In a recent interview with an opposition newspaper, Tuyakbai labeled the elections a "farce."
 Opposition parties have also strongly criticized the vote, alleging election fraud by authorities.
-Oraz Zhandosov, cochairman of the opposition party Ak Zhol, hailed Tuyakbai's decision as "an honest and brave civic position."
+Oraz Zhandosov, co-chairman of the opposition party Ak Zhol, hailed Tuyakbai's decision as "an honest and brave civic position."
 "He saw lies and that the authorities were not making efforts to correct the situation during elections," Zhandosov said.
 The Otan party declined to comment on Tuyakbai's move.
 According to official vote results, Otan and other government-allied parties earned nine out of the 10 seats distributed among parties.
-Pro-government parties also grabbed most of the 67 directly elected seats in the lower chamber.
+Progovernment parties also grabbed most of the 67 directly elected seats in the lower chamber.
 No opposition candidate won a directly elected seat.
 (AP)